manywho/ui-runtime/README.md

 gulp watch
 ```

-Which will re-run the `dev-ts` task whenever a change to the script files is made.
+Which will re-run the `dev-ts` task whenever a change to the JavaScript files is made.

 ## Contributing